ThaisRobba/ox/README.md

 # ox
 Ox is a tiny, opinionated-yet-open 2D game framework for the web.
 It offers a rigid structure that facilitates development.
+Its goals are to be easy to learn, modular and lightweight.

+It weights at ~3kbytes gzipped and minified, meaning it can be easily used for competitions like 13kJS and for mobile games.
+Don't let this fool you - Ox is powerful!

 ### Features